 Students were asked to indicate their preference for different styles of mentoring.
 This included questions regarding one-to-one mentoring, mentoring meetings, the location of the meetings and the timing of the mentoring within the course.
-The responses are summarized in Table 4.
+The responses are summarized in Table 4: Mentoring style preferences by various student cohorts.

 Male students showed clearer preferences for the style of mentoring than females: 65.3% of male students preferred one mentor to one student; 87.8% preferred regular meetings; and 61.2% chose meetings at various locations over meeting at the mentor's office.
-Female students were more equally divided over the question of group or one-to-one mentoring and the location of meetings - although they did share the male students' preference for regular meetings (73.9%), albeit less emphatically.
+Female students were more equally divided over the question of group or one-to-one mentoring and the location of meetings - although they did share the male students' preference for regular meetings (73.9%), albeit less strongly.